cde-ev/cdedb2/doc/source/Realm_Assembly_Voting-Details.rst

 During voting, every attendee of an assembly may vote in each of its ballots and the vote will be stored in the database.
-After the voting period ends, we need to determine a result by taking all given votes into account.
+After the voting period ends, we need to determine a result per ballot taking all given votes into account.

 To solve this task, we use the `Schulze Method`_ internally.
 We therefore get an overall preference string reflecting the result of the voting.
-Note that we do not have equidistant steps between each candidate level anymore.
+Note that we do not have equidistant steps between candidate levels anymore.
 Instead, the method gives us two numbers of votes for each level, representing how many voters ranked this level higher than the next lower level (Pro Votes) and how many voters ranked this level lower than the next lower level (Contra Votes).